+41 79 446 14 86 info@immofisc.ch

 Housing prices in Europe

-Prognosis on European real estate
+Forecast on European real estate

 Here are the main trends identified by S&P for the coming months in the new construction sector: